Platform overview

 Test your concepts with Attest’s quality audiences to help you launch successful products.

-It’s crucial for marketing, product, insights and innovation professionals to have a full understanding of how an end user interacts with the product or service on a functional level.
 Are customers able to navigate around the website or platform easily?
 Or open the physical product quickly?
 How do they feel as they interact with the product?
 How easy is it for them to complete their ultimate task?

 These are the kinds of questions you should hope to answer through your user experience testing.

-It’s super important at this stage to enlist real consumers who might be interested in your product.
-Even if the users uncover issues with your product or don’t immediately fall in love with it, that’s fine – what matters is that it’s useful insight directly from the people your product is targeted at.
+Even if the users uncover issues with your product or don’t immediately fall in love with it, that’s fine.
+What matters is that it’s useful insight directly from the people your product is targeted at.

 Knowing where to price your product is a battle all companies face at some point.
 You need your brand to offer a quality product at a price that’s cost effective and competes with other market leaders, but you don’t want your price to be so high that people buy elsewhere, or so low that you miss out on revenue.

-Through pricing research you’ll find out what your target customers are willing to pay for what you offer, allowing you to find the sweet spot – the price at which you can maximise revenue, profit and market share.
+Through pricing research you’ll find out what your target customers are willing to pay for what you offer, allowing you to find the sweet spot—the price at which you can maximise revenue, profit and market share.

 This is also the perfect time for you to find out if it’s worth your while to offer your customers any discounts, and if so, where in their journey these are most likely to be effective.